 Spencer Farm is about 25 minutes north of Indianapolis in Hamilton County (7177 East 161st Street, Noblesville) but I would drive further for the fun experience that we had.

 It was also neat to pick with other families and see them teaching their kids to pick and save the berries rather than shove them in their mouths.
-In case you anticipate that happening with your family, here is some information about how Spencer Farm grows their berries so that they CAN be eaten off the vine.

 During picking season (generally May – June) Spencer Farm is open 9 a.m. – 7 p.m.
 Monday through Saturday and 12p.m.-6p.m.
 Sunday.